Follow this six-step process to create an effective remote help desk for your business.

-To provide remote support to your team or customers, the best option is to sign up for all-inclusive remote access and support software.
-There are several great software options available, like Zoho Assist, TeamViewer and Splashtop.
+To provide remote support to your team or customers, your best option is to sign up for all-inclusive remote access and support software.
+Several great software programs are available for this, like Zoho Assist, TeamViewer, and Splashtop.
 However, the best remote access and support software for your team depends on your specific needs.

-When looking at support software features, consider which ones are essential to the type of support you want to provide, like remote wake and reboot, file transfer, chat applications, session recording, and cross-platform access.
-Which features are essential right now, and which features might you want to add on in the future?
+Consider which support software features are essential to the type of support you want to provide, like remote wake and reboot, file transfer, live chat, session recording, and cross-platform access.
+Which features do you need right now, and which features might you want to add on in the future?
 Choose a platform that can fit your support needs and scale with your business as you grow.
 Pay attention to implementation costs and additional fees that may apply.

 "You should select a tool that will support your supported services, communication channels, automation, reporting requirements, and provide a good user experience," said Martinez.
 "Automation is key to making the help desk staff as productive as possible and maintaining consistent service quality."